-The Company had total cash outflow for leases of US\$64,000 in 2020.
+As at end of the reporting period, the Company had total cash outflow for leases of US\$48,000 (2020: US\$64,000).

 (e) Extension options

 The Company has extension options for the lease contract.
 However, these options are negotiated by the management to provide flexibility in managing the leased-asset portfolio and align with the Company's business needs.
 Management exercises significant judgement in determining whether these extensions are reasonably certain to be exercised.